pyouss/SimRWMFW/README.md

 ./modify_config.sh g line 40
 ```

+Another example where parameters are needed to be specified if for grid graphs.
-Another example, to specify a grid graph of 5 rows and 10 columns with 50 nodes, you can use the following command:
+To specify a grid graph of 5 rows and 10 columns (50 nodes), you can use the following command:
 ```bash
 ./modify_config.sh g grid 50 5 10
 ```